 Before you start planning the migration, the uncomfortable half of the ledger.

 Migration time.
-Moving an 18-month-old Notion workspace to AppFlowy is a month of project work.
+Moving an 18-month-old Notion workspace is a month of project work.
 Structure has to be reconciled (Notion databases behave differently from AppFlowy grids).
 Internal links break.
-Permissions have to be rewritten.
+Permissions get rewritten.
 For a 30-person team, call it 80–120 person-hours of work, plus the productivity dip during handover.

 At a fully-loaded cost of $80/hour, that's $6,400–9,600 of labor.
 Your first year's savings are roughly break-even.
 Year two is where you start actually winning.

 Support overhead.
 Notion has a support team.
 AppFlowy has GitHub issues and a Discord.
 When something breaks for a non-technical user, a technical person on your team owns the fix.
-Budget 2–5 hours/month for this at scale.
-At consultant rates, that's another $200–500/month — which you should price in against the savings.
+Budget 2–5 hours/month at scale.
+At consultant rates, that's another $200–500/month, which you should price in against the savings.

 Feature gaps.
-AppFlowy has shipped most of Notion's primitives, but some are missing or different.
-If your team uses Notion's AI auto-fill, button automations, or the API heavily, map those to AppFlowy's equivalents (some exist, some are on the roadmap, some will never exist in the form you want).
+AppFlowy has shipped most of Notion's primitives.
+Some are missing or different.
+If your team uses Notion's AI auto-fill, button automations, or the API heavily, map those to AppFlowy's equivalents.
+Some exist, some are on the roadmap, some will probably never exist in the form you want.
 Missing features have costs: workarounds are time, or external tools are money.

 When switching makes sense